History of WFAN: The beginning of WFAN

 Meanwhile, at 3:00 p.m. on July 1, 1987, Emmis Communications-owned country music station WHN changed its call letters to WFAN and branded itself as the world's first 24-hour-per-day sports talk station.
 The first voice heard on WFAN was that of Suzyn Waldman, with a sports update, followed by the first show, which was hosted by Jim Lampley.
 Waldman reported for the station, covering the New York Yankees and New York Knicks, for 14 years.
 Ann Liguori was the first woman to host a call-in sports show on WFAN when her ‘Hey Liguori, What’s the Story’ show debuted on Saturday morning, July 4, 1987.
 Her first show featured an exclusive interview with Doc Gooden, the Mets star pitcher from their 1986 World Series win, who had recently gotten out of Smithers Rehab.
 Ann continued to host a weekly show on WFAN for 26 years and continues as the station's golf and tennis correspondent, covering The Majors.
 Other hosts besides Lampley in the 1050 kHz years included Bill Mazer, Pete Franklin, Greg Gumbel, Art Shamsky, and Ed Coleman.
-WFAN also inherited broadcast rights to the defending World Series champion New York Mets from WHN, who had held the rights for several years.
+WFAN also inherited the radio broadcast rights to the defending World Series champion New York Mets, which WHN had held since 1983.

 In early 1988, General Electric, which now owned NBC through its purchase of RCA two years earlier, announced that it would sell the NBC Radio division.
 In February of that year, GE completed a multi-station deal with Emmis and, in New York City, the WNBC license for 660 was included in the sale.
 On October 7, 1988 at 5:30 p.m., WFAN moved down the radio dial to replace WNBC at 660 kHz.
 The last voice heard on WNBC was that of Alan Colmes, who counted down the seconds to WNBC's demise with the legendary NBC chimes (the notes G-E-C) playing in the background.
 After 66 years, the long history of NBC radio in New York had come to an end.